Leprosy ranges from mild (with one or a few skin areas affected) to severe (with many skin areas affected and damage to many organs).

 Sexual function: Men with lepromatous leprosy may have erectile dysfunction (impotence) and become infertile.
 The infection can reduce the amount of testosterone and sperm produced by the testes.

 Kidneys: The kidneys may malfunction.
-In severe cases, kidney failure Overview of Kidney Failure This chapter includes a new section on COVID-19 and acute kidney injury (AKI).
-Kidney failure is the inability of the kidneys to adequately filter metabolic waste products from the blood.
-Kidney... read more may occur.
+In severe cases, kidney failure Overview of Kidney Failure Kidney failure is the inability of the kidneys to adequately filter metabolic waste products from the blood.
+Kidney failure has many possible causes.
+Some lead to a rapid decline in kidney function... read more may occur.